Written and first recorded by Shake Russell & Dana Cooper (1978).

 Hit version by Ricky Skaggs (C&W #1/CAN #1 1982).

 From the wiki: “‘Heartbroke’ was written by Guy Clark, and originally recorded by Rodney Crowell on his 1980 album But What Will the Neighbors Think.
-Guy Clark, the song’s writer, included his version of ‘Heartbroke’ on his 1981 album, The South Coast of Texas.
-Guests on the album included Ricky Skaggs, Rosanne Cash, Vince Gill, and Rodney Crowell (as producer and performer) as well as numerous well-known session players.
-The following year, it would be recorded solo by Skaggs and released in July 1982 as the first single from his album Highways & Heartaches.
+Clark, the following year, included his version of ‘Heartbroke’ on the album, The South Coast of Texas.
+Guests on that album included Crowell (as both performer and producer) , Ricky Skaggs, Rosanne Cash, and Vince Gill as well as numerous other well-known session players.
+The following year, ‘Heartbroke’ would be covered solo by Skaggs and released by him in July 1982 as the first single from his album Highways & Heartaches.

 First recorded by Lester Flatt, Earl Scruggs & The Foggy Mountain Boys (C&W #21 1960).